5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ### Preconditions

-Note that any attempt to write to the Windows Event Log with the `WindowsEventLog` class requires the Dyalog .NET bridge to be a sibling of the EXE, be it the Dyalog EXE or a taylor-made stand-alone EXE.
+Note that any attempt to write to the Windows Event Log with the `WindowsEventLog` class requires the Dyalog .NET bridge to be a sibling of the EXE, be it the Dyalog EXE or a custom stand-alone EXE.

 ### Loading WindowsEventLog

-We are going to make `MyApp` writing to the Windows Event Log only when it runs as a Service.
+We are going to make `MyApp` write to the Windows Event Log only when it runs as a Service.
 Therefore we need to load the class `WindowsEventLog` from within `MakeService.dyapp` (but not `MyApp.dyapp`):

 ~~~
 ...